Google Ad Manager – A Guide For Publishers

 How Does Google Ad Manager Work?

-3. Publisher creates line items* and orders that are basically ad campaigns and represent the type of advertisers.
+3. Publisher creates line items* and orders that are ad campaigns and represent the type of advertisers.

-5. The ad Manager finds the right advertisers (or you can say line items) according to the details sent via the ad request and displays the ad on the specified inventory.
+5. The ad Manager finds the right advertisers (or, you can say line items) according to the details sent via the ad request and displays the ad on the specified inventory.

 Moreover, there are various other differences between Google Ad Manager and Google AdSense that we have outlined here.